Dimension identities, almost self-conjugate partitions, and BGG complexes for Hermitian symmetric pairs

-In the following lemma, we establish the final column of Table~\ref{table:WC}, which is an explicit description of the elements of $\tL(\B_{\la'})$.
+In what follows, we will always write $\Phi_w$ and $\prescript{\k'\!}{}{\W}$ in reference to $(\g', \k')$, rather than $(\g,\k)$.
+In Lemma~\ref{lemma:pi'} below, we establish the final column of Table~\ref{table:WC}, which is an explicit description of the elements of $\tL(\B_{\la'})$.
 The flow of our argument in each type is this: we use Enright--Shelton reduction on $\la$ to obtain $\la'$, which determines the filling of diagrams $[\Phi_w]_{\la'}$.
-From this filling we show that $\rows\,\stla{w}$ is the result of uniformly lengthening the arms or legs of $\st{w}$, whose shape we already understand from~\eqref{stack-Type I} and~\eqref{stack-ASC}.
+From this filling we show that $\rows\,\st{w}_{\la'}$ is the result of uniformly lengthening the arms or legs of $\st{w}$, whose shape we already understand from~\eqref{stack-Type I} and~\eqref{stack-ASC}.

-\begin{lemma} Let $(\g, \k)$, $\la$, and $\la'$ belong to one of the six families in Table~\ref{table:WC}.
+\begin{lemma} Let $\la$ and $\la'$ belong to one of the six families in Table~\ref{table:WC}.
 Then $\tL(\B_{\la'})$ is the set of all weights $\pi'^*$ shown in the last column of Table~\ref{table:WC}. \end{lemma}

 \begin{proof}

 \textbf{Type I} ($\la = -k\omega_P$).
 We have $\la + \rho=(P+Q-1-k, \ldots, Q-k; \: Q-1, \ldots, 0)$, where the ellipses denote coordinates decreasing by 1.
 Thus the $(P+1-k)$th coordinate is $Q-1$, meaning that the string of $k$ coordinates before the semicolon equals the string of $k$ coordinates after the semicolon.
 Hence in the Enright--Shelton reduction, we delete these $m=k$ pairs of coordinates, so that $\g' = \ssA_{P+Q-2k-1} = \ssA_{p+q-1}$ and $\rho' = (p+q-1, \ldots, 0)$.
 Thus